-Name of Director Name of associated corporation Capacity/Nature Number of shares held/ interested Percentage of shareholding Mr. Wong Seng (Note 3) WMCH Global Holdings Limited Beneficial owner 1,100 (L) (Note 1) 55% Ms. Leow Geok Mui (" Ms. Leow ") (Note 3) WMCH Global Holdings Limited Beneficial owner 400 (L) (Note 1) 20% Mr. Lim Chin Keong (" Mr. Lim ") (Note 3) WMCH Global Holdings Limited Beneficial owner 350 (L) (Note 1) 17.5% Mr. Heng Kim Huat (" Mr. Heng ") (Note 3) WMCH Global Holdings Limited Beneficial owner 150 (L) (Note 1) 7.5%
+Name of Director Name of associated corporation Capacity/ Nature Number of ordinary Shares held/ interested Percentage of shareholding Mr. Wong Seng (Note 3) WMCH Global Holdings Limited Beneficial owner 1,100 (L) (Note 1) 55% Ms. Leow Geok Mui (" Ms. Leow ") (Note 3) WMCH Global Holdings Limited Beneficial owner 400 (L) (Note 1) 20% Mr. Lim Chin Keong ("Mr. Lim") (Note 3) WMCH Global Holdings Limited Beneficial owner 350 (L) (Note 1) 17.5% Mr. Heng Kim Huat (" Mr. Heng ") (Note 3) WMCH Global Holdings Limited Beneficial owner 150 (L) (Note 1) 7.5%

-Save as disclosed above and so far as is known to the Directors, none of the Directors nor chief executives and their associates of the Company had any interests or short positions in any shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) as at 31 December 2021, which were required to be notified to the Company and the Stock Exchange under Divisions 7 and 8 of Part XV of the SFO (including any interests or short positions which they are taken or deemed to have under such provisions of the SFO) or as recorded in the register of the Company required to be kept under Section 352 of the SFO, or which were required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.
+Save as disclosed above and so far as is known to the Directors, as at 31 December 2023, none of the Directors and chief executive of the Company had any interests or short positions in the Shares, underlying Shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO), which were required to be notified to the Company and the Stock Exchange under Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which they were taken or deemed to have under such provisions of the SFO) or as recorded in the register of the Company required to be kept under Section 352 of the SFO, or which were required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.